Nutmeg (Rou Dou Kou)

 Botanical Name: Myristica fragrans

 Nutmeg is famous as a warming aromatic herb used in cooking.
 It is also a medicine.
-A little nutmeg goes a long way, so only a little needs to be used medicinally or as a spice.
-Nutmeg isnt really a nut, but a kernel of an apricot-like fruit.
-In China, it used more as a medicine than as a food, where it is commonly used to aid digestion and stop diarrhea.
+A little nutmeg goes a long way.
+Nutmeg isn’t really a nut, but a kernel of an apricot-like fruit.
+In China, it used more as a medicine than as a food to aid digestion and stop diarrhea.

 Below is an overview of Nutmeg (Rou Dou Kou), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
 Gain a balanced and thorough understanding of the healing properties of Nutmeg (Rou Dou Kou).

 Western Name: Nutmeg